The Selections Tab

 • Select individual Opportunities in isolation to test specific elements of a model.

-Optimized Selection
+Optimized Selections

 With a few exceptions, we can optimize any Indicator or single value in a time series Metric in Portfolio.
 In this context, this Indicator or value is called the Objective Function.
 When we select our Objective Function, we must also indicate whether that target should be maximized or minimized within the Scenario.